FREE ARTICLES & WHITE

 - best for the company and customer?
 If not, they should be changed.

 If so, the material should be reworked to spec, returned to the

 supplier, or scrapped.
 Thus no Deviation process is needed.
 This

 is the practice in a very few companies that are really serious

 Further, if the specifications are to be changed, the change

 order should be completely processed before the material is released

-than the released parts.
+the released parts.
 Thus, the configuration of shipped material

 may be lost to posterity.
 Thus, the future troubleshooting of